What Are Compliance Reports?

 The report you file and when you file it will depend on several factors.

-There are also different types of compliance reports, typically falling into these categories.
+There are also different types of reports, typically falling into these categories.

 Based on agency limitations, ISP supports both types of reports.
 However, some filing agencies do not allow for reports to be filed through a third party vendor.